 - Building connections: Locum hospitalists have the ability to interact and network with other professionals, allowing them to build their professional network and gain reputation as an excellent clinician serving local patients

 - Controlling your practice: As a locum hospitalist, you control your practice.
 In this position, you can pick and choose the hospitals and available locum roles you employ.

 Locum hospitalist positions are certainly not for everyone.
 They embody both the pros and the cons of working in a hospital.
 Let’s take a closer look at some considerations for those comparing locum hospitalist roles to other locum tenens positions.

 - Hours: Working locum at a family practice might involve limited hours, as many practices and clinics are only open from 8:00 am to 5:00 pm.
 Meanwhile, hospitals are open 24/7—meaning that locum hospitalist roles may involve later (and longer) shifts.

 - Stressful environment: The hospital environment can be fast-paced and high-pressure.
 You may deal with added stress when working as a locum hospitalist.

 - Medical malpractice coverage: When working in a hospital, medical malpractice protection is essential.
-If you do not partner with the right staffing agency, you can find yourself paying out of pocket for coverage.
-OnCall Staffing, for example, provides all of our locum hospitalists with comprehensive malpractice insurance—including tail coverage—at no additional cost.
+If you do not partner with the right ing agency, you can find yourself paying out of pocket for coverage.
+OnCall Solutions, for example, provides all of our locum hospitalists with comprehensive malpractice insurance—including tail coverage—at no additional cost.

-When you are ready to work within a locum hospitalist role, OnCall Staffing is here to help.
+When you are ready to work within a locum hospitalist role, OnCall Solutions is here to help.
 We streamline the credentialing process to partner physicians, physician assistants, and nurses with locum hospitalist positions in their areas.
-You can contact OnCall Staffing to learn more or get started today!
+You can contact OnCall Solutions to learn more or get started today!